TranHuuHoang/My-Docker/README.md

 ## Test Word count

 In Jupyter Notebook in browser, go to `root` directory.
-Create a Test.txt file and write something inside.
+Create a Text.txt file and write something inside.

 ## Create a python3 file to test